jwhitham/aoc/2022/20/README.md

 need to move the elements in a particular order, the pointers can appear in an ordered list.

-I made a C# class for this purpose in 2020 and I ported it to Rust for this problem.
+I made a C# class for this purpose in 2020 and I ported it to Rust for this problem, as a crate named "[tree list](tree_list)".

 The original class made heavy use of pointers (well, references, since C# is managed code).
 An exact Rust port would require pointers with reference counting.
 I did attempt this, but I found that I'm still not comfortable with Rust's pointer restrictions and it